18 Nov Top 10 Most Affordable Traditional Nursing Degree Programs

 17,280 In-State Tuition

 The curriculum of Chamberlain College of Nursing is different from other nursing schools.
-It is designed to advance the ability of the students to retain and make the essential knowledge applicable.
-It places more emphasis on conceptual learning, which gives the students the skills needed to translate theory into practice.
-The Bachelor of Science in Nursing degree program consists of a minimum of 122 credit hours, divided by 56 credit hours in liberal arts and sciences, and 66 credit hours for the core nursing subjects.
+It is designed to advance the ability of students to retain and make essential knowledge applicable.
+It places more emphasis on conceptual learning, which gives students the skills needed to translate theory into practice.
+The Bachelor of Science in Nursing degree program consists of a minimum of 122 credit hours, divided by 56 credit hours in the liberal arts and sciences, and 66 credit hours for core nursing subjects.